 Pay in Lieu of Notice

-When an employer chooses to terminate employment immediately without requiring the employee to work through their notice period, this is called pay in lieu of notice.
+When an employer chooses to end employment immediately without requiring the employee to work through their notice period, this is called pay in lieu of notice.
 The employer must pay the employee the full amount they would have received if they had worked until the end of the notice period.
 This amount includes:

 - Incentive-based payments and bonuses